qualityshepherd/brine/assets/posts/southern_coast.md

 2. The Isle of Wights is aptly named.
 It's overrun with wights looking to add to their number.
 Nobody comes back from that retched place.
 1. Some crazy druid up in the mountains has got himself a harem and is performing miracles!
-1. Yagul Fane is built atop an ancient city with unimaginable treasure.
+1. Yagul Fane is built atop an ancient city with unimaginable magical treasures.
 1. Have you ever known purveyors of magic and religion to get along?
-There's tension there... count on it.
+There's tension between Yagul Fane and the monastery... count on it.
 1. Greever's Lighthouse is full of ghosts.
 They sometimes activate the old light to summon a spectral ship from the depths.
-1. Follow lights in the mountains to your peril.
+1. Follow the lights in the mountains to your peril.
 1. The mountain mists are the breath of ancient dragons.
-Dragons and giants used to run this place.
+Dragons ruled this place.
+The Lost Druid says they'll return once their food source is replenished.
 1. Word is the Council of Six in Yagul Fane are trying to unseat the Fae Court; appointing "more cooperative" officials.
 1. In Starwoods, beware the moors; stick to the path.
 1. Fellstead's abbess and Mon's warden are friendly.
-VERY friendly, if you know what I mean...
+VERY friendly if you know what I mean...
 1. I have it on good authority that one of the Northern Kings has a spy down here.